Motorcycle Insurance Minimum Requirements in Iowa

 Two-Wheeled Vehicles Defined

-Call the Office of Driver Services at (800) 532-1121 if you are not sure whether your vehicle requires motorcycle insurance.
+Call the Office of Driver Services at (515) 239-1101 if you are not sure whether your vehicle requires motorcycle insurance.

-The amounts listed above are the bare minimum insurance requirements.
+If you use a liability motorcycle insurance policy to meet your financial responsibility requirements, you will meet the minimum liability insurance requirements.
 Many residents opt for higher liability coverage or more extensive insurance protection through collision, personal injury protection, comprehensive physical damage, or uninsured motorist policies.

-If cost is a concern, obtaining quotes from several different insurance companies will help you get the coverage you need at a price you can afford.
+If cost is a concern, obtaining motorcycle quotes from several different insurance companies will help you get the coverage you need at a price you can afford.